-Clare Ellis recites Proportion by Ben Johnson - put yourself to the test and see if you can memorise this poem to recite aloud.
+Dr. Clare Ellis, Head of Learning and Quality at The Reader, recites Proportion by Ben Jonson - put yourself to the test and see if you can memorise this poem to recite aloud.

 It is not growing like a tree

 Or standing long an oak, three hundred year,

 To fall a log at last, dry, bald, and sere:

 Although it fall and die that night;